Back To Reality

 ah,

-ex-Mayor Bloomberg, maybe, I don't know, Pete Buddy Jake.
+ex-Mayor Bloomberg.
+Maybe, I don't know, Pete Buddy Jake.

 So I can't see anybody.

+Generals, maybe.
 I'll look toward the military.

-I'm looking for a Sherman, a Matthew Widgway,
+I'm looking for a Sherman,

+Dwight Eisenhower.
 Ah, Mark Milley, Lloyd Austin.

 Nope.

-Maybe a law enforcement officer?
+Maybe a law enforcement officer.

+We have that.
+Christopher Wray?
 Mark Coleman at the border.

-I guess he's no longer.
+I guess he's not longer.

 Who do we want to leave on

-a note, an upward note, of somebody that
+an upward note of somebody that

-has tried to do something for the United States recently.
+has tried to do something? for the United States recently.

 And I mean, everybody hates Donald Trump apparently now, but if you look at the four years of governance, what he did on energy